oppia/oppia-web-developer-docs/Team-Structure.md

 Long-term projects include:
 - Working with the Onboarding team to identify areas where new contributors get stuck during the onboarding process, and taking steps to fix those issues.
 - Streamlining the code review flow by: (a) adding pre-submit checks for common errors, (b) enabling Oppiabot to automatically handle review/code-owner assignments, (c) speeding up the CI processes.
-- Organizing the maintainer rotation.

-### Maintainers Team

-The dev workflow team is also supported by a Maintainers team.
-The role of the maintainers team is to:
-- Triage issues during the weekly rota
-- Push things forward in the codebase (assigning the right people, labelling stuff, etc.)

 ## Onboarding Team